How to Write a Home Offer Letter to a Seller

 Please note, we do not suggest being manipulative, divisive or untrue as this can hurt the integrity of your offer.
 Sellers truly want to ensure that their home is going to the right people, so let them get to know and envision you a bit.
 Since the whole point of this letter is to put yourself in front of the competition, make sure you provide personal touches that they want to hear and give them peace of mind.

-Tip 5: Here Is What You Should NEVER Talk About.
+Tip 6: Here Is What You Should Avoid.

 The ultimate goal of your offer letter is to help make your offer stand out from the rest.
 In order to make sure your letter helps and doesn’t hurt your offer, avoid mentioning the following: